pararaum/c64playground/compression/XipZ/README.md

 # XipZ #

-Another special purpose decruncher for very small games, demos, etc. It is based on the ideas of XIP by S. Judd but we needed a runnable version with a basic header and the maximum memory position to use was $0FFF.

-Xip is designed for a very specific task: https://itch.io/jam/the-c64-cassette-50-charity-competition.
+XipZ is designed for a very specific task: https://itch.io/jam/the-c64-cassette-50-charity-competition.
 The design goal was to have a small stub with a decent compression ration while meeting the competition rules.

+It is another special purpose decruncher for very small games, demos, etc. It is based on the ideas of XIP by S. Judd and has a cruncher which uses an algorithm similar to LZ77 compressors.

+The program has to be runnable vir `RUN` therefore we needed a basic header and the maximum memory position to use was $0FFF.

 # Usage #